Sneak Peek – Marked

 Without the stabilizer to manage the electromagnetic overload, the planet’s storm field would overwhelm the ship’s core.
 The feedback loop would build and build until the system reached a threshold it wasn’t designed to survive.

-Then it would stop trying to survive.
+Then it would stop trying.
 The explosion would take out everything for miles.
 If that happened, the village I’d just risked my life to save would be destroyed anyway.

 I sat with that for exactly three seconds.
 Then I picked up my field kit, exhaled through my nose.
 “Right.
 Seventy-two hours.”
 The empty cockpit echoed the words back to me like a threat.